fpco/kolme-client/README.md

 # Kolme client

 This is a library you can use to interact with kolme-powered applications.
 Things you can do:

+## Broadcast to your kolme app

 ```TypeScript
 import { KolmeClient } from 'kolme-client'